LINE OPERATIONS SAFETY AUDIT (LOSA) |

 strategies.

-1.2.3 This is not to say that there is
+1.2.3 This is not to say that

-process.
-Accident investigation remains the vehicle to
+safety process.
+Accident investigation remains the vehicle

-uncover unanticipated failures in technology or bizarre
+to uncover unanticipated failures in technology or bizarre

 events, rare as they may be.
-Accident investigation also
+Accident investigation

-catastrophic scenarios.
+likely catastrophic scenarios.
 This requires a contemporary

 approach to the investigation.
 Should accident